GenXProject/GenX.jl/docs/src/index.md

 We recommend users of GenX to cite it in their academic publications and patent filings.
 Here's the text to put up as the citation for GenX:
 `MIT Energy Initiative and Princeton University ZERO lab.
 [GenX](https://github.com/GenXProject/GenX): a configurable power system capacity expansion model for studying low-carbon energy futures n.d. https://github.com/GenXProject/GenX.

+## Acknowledgement
+The GenX team expresses deep gratitude to Laura Zwanziger and Jacob Schwartz for designing the Julia-themed GenX logo and to [Maya Mutic](https://github.com/mmutic) for developing the tutorials along with Filippo Pecci and Luca Bonaldo.

 ## License